Quick-start tutorial with LXD

 We’ll be using LXD for this tutorial because it provides first class support for cloud-init user data, as well as systemd support.
 Because it is container based, it allows us to quickly test and iterate upon our user data definition.

-Install and initialise LXD
+Install and initialize LXD

 If you already have LXD set up, you can skip this section.
 Otherwise, let’s install LXD: